MaciekTalaska/diceware-pl/README.md

 `./addindexes.py diceware-pl.txt` or (`python addindexes.py diceware-pl.txt`) generates `diceware-pl.txt.out` file.
 Just rename and use it.
 Please be aware that the script was just a quick hack, so there is no proper error handling etc.

+I have tried to make this script work with Python2.7 and Python3 but in case you experience any problems runnning it, please try running it with Python3.

 Important note on security, probability of words in regards to list size etc.
 -----------------------------------------------------------------------------